bsherin/tacticdocs/docs/Tile-Commands.rst

         Synonym: ``gtd``

-    .. py:method:: go_to_row_in_document(document_name, row_id)
+    .. py:method:: go_to_row_in_document(document_name, row_id, scroll_to_row=True, select_row=True)

-        For table documents, this shows the named document and selects the named row.
-For freeform documents, the corresponding line is scrolled into view.
+        For freeform documents, this shows the named document and the corresponding line is scrolled into view.
+For table documents, this shows the named document and optionally scrolls the row into view and selects it.

         Synonym: ``gtrid``